NicholasUH/COSC3360/README.md

 # COSC3360

-This repository contains all of my programming assignments for my COSC3360 - Operating Systems course.
+This repository contains all of my programming assignments for my COSC3360 - Fundamentals of Operating Systems course.